 Clove

-Known for its ability to ease the digestive system, support healthy respiratory function, and calm the nervous system, this is a great essential oil to diffuse during the busy holiday season.
-When diffused, it can help ease feelings of nauseousness, boost the immune system, and add a wonderful fall aroma to the air.
+Known for its ability to ease the digestive system, support healthy respiratory function, and calm the nervous system, cardamom is a great essential oil to diffuse during the busy holiday season.

 Cassia